 This can have a negative impact on the company across the board.
-Millikan noted that there is a 4 percent increase in revenue growth and a 10 percent increase in customer satisfaction in dealings with employees who feel content in their roles versus ones who don't.
+Millikan noted that there is a 4% increase in revenue growth and a 10% increase in customer satisfaction in dealings with employees who feel content in their roles versus ones who don't.

 "Helping people develop skills, gain experience and manage their careers is vital to keep them engaged and productive," she said.

-If an employee isn't as well suited to a role as you thought, don't automatically write them off.
+If you're the manager and an employee isn't as well suited to a role as you thought, don't automatically write them off.
 Before making any decisions, speak with the employee, encouraging them to be open about what they expect from their role in the company.

 "Ask your employees questions and discuss how they want to learn and develop," said Millikan.
 "Not only is this critical to engaging an individual in your workforce and ensuring they're content in their role, it also helps teams work more productively together."

-Jennifer Martin, principal business consultant at Zest Business Consulting, said you should find out if they have a skill or talent that is underutilized in their current position.
-This means more than just asking if there's something they'd rather be doing, Martin noted.
-Rather, you should ask them if the company is getting their best work, and how they could put their skills to better use.
+Jennifer Martin, principal business consultant at Zest Business Consulting, said you should find out if the employee has a skill or talent that is underutilized in their current position.
+This entails more than just asking if there's something they'd rather be doing, she added.
+Rather, you should ask them if the company is getting their best work and how they could put their skills to better use.

 Angie Nuttle, CEO of talent and organizational development consulting firm Corporate Talent Institute, suggested giving the employee feedback on what they are doing well and finding ways to maximize it.